 While fiscal policy unambiguously reduces income inequality, that is not always true for poverty.
-In Ethiopia, Tanzania, Ghana, Nicaragua, and Guatemala the extreme poverty headcount ratio is higher after taxes and transfers than before.
+In Ethiopia, Tanzania, Ghana, Nicaragua, Uganda, and Guatemala the extreme poverty headcount ratio is higher after taxes and transfers than before.
 In addition, to varying degrees, in all countries a portion of the poor are net payers into the fiscal system and are thus impoverished by the fiscal system.
-While by definition all taxes are poverty increasing as long as the poor and near poor have to pay taxes, consumption taxes are the main culprits of fiscally-induced impoverishment.
-As for the impact of specific instruments on inequality, net direct taxes and spending on education and health are always equalizing and net indirect taxes are equalizing in nineteen countries of the twenty-eight.
-An examination of the relationship between pre-fiscal inequality and social spending (as a share of GDP) and fiscal redistribution suggests that there is no evidence of a "Robin Hood paradox:" the more unequal countries tend to spend more on redistribution and show a higher redistributive effect.
+While all taxes can be poverty-increasing as long as the poor and near poor have to pay taxes, consumption taxes are the main culprits of fiscally-induced impoverishment.
+As for the impact of specific instruments on inequality, net direct taxes and spending on education and health are always equalizing and net indirect taxes are equalizing in nineteen countries of the twenty-nine.
+An examination of the relationship between pre-fiscal inequality and social spending (as a share of GDP) and fiscal redistribution suggests that there is no evidence of a "Robin Hood paradox;" the more unequal countries tend to spend more on redistribution and show a higher redistributive effect, but the coefficient for the latter is not always significant.
 However, preliminary results of regression-based analysis indicate that the positive association between initial inequality and the size of the redistributive effect is not robust across the board.
 When one controls for income per capita and leaves out the "outliers" or measures redistribution in percent change instead of Gini points, the coefficient is often not statistically significant.

 Several caveats are in order.
 The fiscal incidence analysis used here is point-in-time and does not incorporate behavioral or general equilibrium effects.
 That is, no claim is made that the original or market income equals the true counter-factual income in the absence of taxes and transfers.
 It is a first-order approximation that measures the average incidence of fiscal interventions.
 However, the analysis is not a mechanically applied accounting exercise.
 The incidence of taxes is the economic rather than statutory incidence.
-It is assumed that individual income taxes and contributions both by employees and employers, for instance, are borne by labor in the formal sector.
-Individuals who are not contributing to social security are assumed to pay neither direct taxes nor contributions.
-Consumption taxes are fully shifted forward to consumers.
-In the case of consumption taxes, the analyses take into account the lower incidence associated with own-consumption, rural markets and informality.
+It is assumed that individual income taxes and contributions both by employees and